Skip to main content

 2. Combine a 90-day prescription with a SingleCare savings card

-With some exceptions, there’s little to be saved by filling a 90-day sertraline prescription at a pharmacy.
-At full retail price, a 90-day supply of sertraline will cost roughly three times more than a 30-day supply.
-However, combine a 90-day prescription with a SingleCare (SC) savings card, and the discount can be substantial: $7 for 30, 100 mg tablets versus $10 for 90, 100 mg tablets at the lowest SC discount prices.
+With some exceptions, there’s little to be saved by filling a 90-day sertraline prescription at a pharmacy at retail price.
+However, combine a 90-day prescription with a SingleCare savings card, and you may save money per tablet at the lowest SingleCare discount prices.

 Different pharmacies charge different prices for the same sertraline prescription.
-For sertraline, the difference could be as much as $60 for a one-month supply.
-So, using SingleCare’s pharmacy finder page to compare prices can pay off.
+For sertraline, the difference could be as much as $47 for a one-month supply.

 Prescription medication savings can often be found at community health clinics and 340B providers.
 Some of them may have income or residency eligibility requirements, but they often sell generics at very low prices.
 Ask the prescriber or contact a local health department for a complete list in your area.